Myanmar’s military ruler says talks with opposition depend on key conditions.

 Nyan Win, spokesman for the Nobel peace laureate’s National League for Democracy, said: “They are asking her to confess to offences that she has not committed.”

-On Thursday, General Than Shwe, who caused international outrage by sending in soldiers to crush peaceful monk-led demonstrations, had asked Suu Kyi to abandon “confrontation,” and give up “obstructive measures” and support for sanctions and “utter devastation”.
+On Thursday, General Than Shwe, who caused international outrage by sending in soldiers to crush the peaceful monk-led demonstrations, had asked Suu Kyi to abandon “confrontation,” and give up “obstructive measures” and support for sanctions and “utter devastation”.